robinbowes/opentsdb-rhel/README.md

 Tested on CentOS 5.

-Ships local gnuplot executable as the CentOS version is too old.

-The java command is assumed to be in $PATH.
+Ships local gnuplot executable because the CentOS version is too old.
+Assumes the java command is in $PATH.

 Manual installation: